Designated Cultural Assets Held in the National Library of Korea

 • Created in the Jeolla provincial area and mostly used in the Gyeonggi and Chungcheong provincial areas

-6 Treasure No. 1088-1 Eonhae taesan jibyo (Book of Obstetrics, Korean Translation) 1 book
+6 Treasure Eonhae taesan jibyo (Book of Obstetrics, Korean Translation) 1 book

 • Compiled by Heo Jun; published in the 41st year of King Seonjo (1608); Naeuiwon (royal clinic of Joseon)-type print